When to worry about an allergic reaction

 Thse with asthma can be especially sensitive to fragranced products such as scented candles.
 A 2018 study found that 64.3% of people with asthma reported having one or more allergic reactions after being exposed to fragranced products.

-Tips and treatment
+Tips and treatment for allergies

 Tips to avoid dusty decorations